A brief history of Rust

 What kind of software can be built with Rust?

 Rust is general-purpose, but its unique features make it suitable for system programs that are in direct control of hardware resources, command line tools, WebAssembly, network services, or embedded development.
-In the meantime there are some crates for REST API, so Rust has the potential to be a “first citizen” for backend development in a cloud native, containerized environment due to its small “footprint”.
+In the meantime there are some crates for REST API, so Rust has the potential to be a “first citizen” for backend development in a cloud native, containerised environment due to its small “footprint”.

 Rust was used in several noteworthy software, including: